'No More Hope': Slain Afghan Photographer Covered His Country's Turmoil For 2 Decades

 toggle caption

-Afghan women line up to receive a donation of food material during the month of Ramadan in Kabul on July 9, 2015.
-The Afghanistan's Chamber of Commerce and Industries has distributed foodstuffs to some 1000 vulnerable families in respect to the holy month of Ramadan.
+Afghan women line up to receive a donation of food during the month of Ramadan in Kabul on July 9, 2015.
+The Afghanistan's Chamber of Commerce and Industries distributed food to some 1,000 families.

 Shah Marai/AFP/Getty Images